MicrosoftDocs/quantum-docs-pr/articles/techniques/going-further.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Going further - Q# techniques
+title: Going further with Q# techniques
 description: Explore advanced topics in Q# such as creating generic functions and borrowing qubits.
 author: QuantumWriter
 ms.author: Christopher.Granade@microsoft.com